-The area East of Inverness has got much to offer, for example, famous Culloden Battlefield, Fort George and Cawdor Castle – and if you’d like to combine your visit to one of these historic places with a nice walk, read on!
+This area has got much to offer.
+For example, famous Culloden Battlefield, Fort George and Cawdor Castle.
+If you’d like to combine your visit to one of these historic places with a nice walk from Nairn to Cawdor, read on!

 If you don’t fancy the walk back, you can catch a bus back to Nairn (check the timetable with Traveline Scotland before you set off), or if you are feeling energised after enjoying a wee refreshment, return to Nairn on the same path.

-The path is well signposted and easy to find all the way, but it can be boggy at times and good hiking boots are recommended.
-For the runners among you, this route is highly recommended if you like a trail run without hills (bring your trail shoes though!).
+There are plenty of signposts, which are easy to find all the way.
+But it can be boggy at times, so we recommend good hiking boots.
+For the runners among you, this is a great trail run without hills.
+(Bring your trail shoes though!).

 The distance from Nairn to Cawdor is just over 5 miles and will take around two hours to walk.
 Allow for plenty of time for photo stops and exploring Cawdor, of course!